miklevin/MikeLev.in/_posts/2024-09-12-nix-flakes.md

 - [GitHub repo for Python Nix Flake using `uv`](https://github.com/miklevin/python_nix_flake)

 > And Now back to the regularly scheduled article.
 If you got what you need,
 > surf away!
-Below is the history that led up to this awesome nix flake.
+Below is the history that led up to this awesome Python nix flake.

 ---